 or alternative high school.

 - Prepare for the GED, college, or?training program.

 - Earn a high school diploma through Watsonville/Aptos Adult Education

 or the Santa Cruz County Office of Education.

 The instructor works in partnership with each student and his/her family for successful outcomes.
 Job skills/life skills, computer literacy, and vocational training are also offered.
-Students who take the GED test will be charged $160.
 For more information about the SOS program, contact the instructor Charmaine Ryan at (831) 750-5605.